-Architecture - A master plan is to a great extent driven by its architectural components.
+A master plan is to a great extent driven by its architectural components.
 The construction and maintenance of facilities of all kinds is the development engine of a campus.
 This section identifies new and renovation projects and establishes the standards for their completion.
-It does so by introducing a protocol for project initiation that is inclusive of all disciplines necessary to raise architecture to the challenge of building a coherent and harmonious campus one project at a time.
+It does so by introducing a protocol for project initiation that includes all disciplines necessary to raise architecture to the challenge of building a coherent and harmonious campus one project at a time.